 The pipes for irrigation have similar geometrical and mechanical characteristics.

-PVC pipes are a safe choice for transportation of drinking water.
-This is due to their high degree of inertness and resistance to corrosion.
-PVC pipes are therefore free from bio-film contamination that can be a breeding ground for bacteria.
-By helping provide clean water, PVC pipes are beneficial to public health.
+PVC pipes are a safe choice for transportation of drinking water due to their high degree of inertness and resistance to corrosion.
+Third-party research documents that the microbial growth potential of PVC is much lower than alternatives.

-Because it is used below its glass transition temperature (80°C), PVC can be considered as a functional barrier preventing any low molecular weight substances to migrate to drinking water.
-Migration tests have demonstrated migration levels far below the detection limit of the most modern analytical techniques.
-Read more.
+Further, because it is used below its glass transition temperature (80°C), PVC can be considered as a functional barrier preventing any low molecular weight substances to migrate to drinking water.
+Migration tests published in peer-reviewed journals have demonstrated migration levels far below the detection limit of the most modern analytical techniques.